Lohith2005/Portfolio/README.md

-# ⚡ Lohith's Creative Spark – Portfolio
+# ⚡ Lohith's – Portfolio

 Welcome to my personal developer portfolio built with **React** and **TypeScript**!
 This site is all about showcasing my projects, skills, and the creative energy I bring to tech 🚀